PubMed Integration in EasySLR

 No. "Copy Query" simply duplicates the existing search string and does not use AI credits.

 No. AI credits are not charged for executing the search or importing articles from PubMed.
-Credits are only used for query generation or regeneration.
+Credits are only used for query generation.

 • Related Articles